-- You can see a current list of the available genomics and biology software here (or as plain text here).
+You can see a current list of the available genomics and biology software here (or as plain text here).

-- · We have written detailed instructions for
+We have written detailed instructions for BLAST and BLAST2GO.

-- · ALLPATHS-LG

-- BEAST

-- o BLAST

-- BLAST2GO

-- BUSCO

-- o GeneMark-ES

-- MaSurCA

-- o SPAdes

 If there is a package that you would like to use for genomics that is not installed please contact si-hpc@si.edu and we can advise you on how you can compile it for Hydra.